-Overall, the NPS based these impact analyses and conclusions on a review of existing literature and park studies, information provided by experts within the park and other agencies and institutions, professional judgment and staff expertise and insights, and public input.
-These analyses relied most heavily on existing literature, derived from much research that has been done on MYLF and the ecosystems they inhabit, and derived from research done elsewhere.
-The following is a description of several terms used within the "Environmental Consequences" section to assess the impacts of each alternative on each impact topic.
+Overall, the NPS based these impact analyses and conclusions on a review of existing peer-reviewed literature and park studies, unpublished reports and data, information provided by experts within the park and other agencies and institutions, professional judgment and staff expertise and insights, and public input.
+These analyses relied most heavily on existing literature, derived from the research that has been done on MYLF and the ecosystems they inhabit within and outside of SEKI.
+The following is a description of several terms used within "Chapter 4 - Environmental Consequences" to assess the impacts of each alternative on each impact topic.